containers/buildah/docs/buildah-push.md

  `# buildah push imageID oci:/path/to/layout`

-This example extracts the imageID image to a container registry named registry.example.com
+This example extracts the imageID image to a container registry named registry.example.com.

  `# buildah push imageID docker://registry.example.com/repository:tag`

-This example extracts the imageID image and puts into the local docker container store
+This example extracts the imageID image and puts into the local docker container store.

  `# buildah push imageID docker-daemon:image:tag`

+This example extracts the imageID image and puts it into the registry on the localhost while turning off tls verification.
+ `# buildah push --tls-verify=false imageID docker://localhost:5000/my-imageID`

+This example extracts the imageID image and puts it into the registry on the localhost using credentials and certificates for authentication.
+ `# buildah push --cert-dir ~/auth --tls-verify=true --creds=username:password imageID docker://localhost:5000/my-imageID`

 ## SEE ALSO
 buildah(1)